kodecocodes/i9t/custom-segues/custom-segues.markdown

 If you're floundering, don't worry if you don't have these down just yet - when you have used them a few times they will become clear.

-Before you start, here's an overview the steps required to create every animated segue:
+Before you start, here's an overview of the steps required to create every animated segue:

 1. Subclass `UIStoryboardSegue` and set the segue as the destination controller's transitioning delegate
 2. Create the presenting and dismissing animator classes